-Let’s look at the keyword “christian mingle reviews,” a good keyword with solid search volume.
+Let’s look at the keyword “best tasting protein powder.”
+A good keyword with solid search volume.

 It would take a bit of effort, especially since higher-volume keywords tend to be slightly tougher to rank for, but the KD range makes it definitely doable.

 …which is why this might be a surprise…

-While the domain isn’t super powerful, there are 90 referring domains that we can, and the backlink report does reveal what looks like some (albeit small) legitimate link building effort.
+While the domain rank isn’t super powerful, there are 500+ referring domains that we can see and the backlink report does reveal what looks like some legitimate link building effort.

 I also want to look at another example of this phenomenon.

 Let’s search for “best espresso machines,” a good, juicy keyword.
 Look at the #2 and #3 results (please note that SERP results do change over time and may not be the same when you read this).